 - 3.6.1.1.
-To protect the safety of the public by directing development to locations outside of hazardous lands and hazardous sites. - 3.6.1.2.
+To protect the safety of the public by directing development to locations outside of hazardous lands (those with flooding or erosion hazard) and hazardous sites (unstable soils and unstable bedrock). - 3.6.1.2.
 To take a comprehensive approach to natural hazard management for all development and site alteration proposals considering factors including but not limited to: - a. risk to life and property; - b. upstream and downstream impacts and the cumulative impacts of development on the overall hazard level; - c. climate change effects on the overall hazard level; and, - d. impacts to natural features and areas including their ecological and hydrologic functions. - 3.6.1.3.
 To prohibit new lot creation in hazardous lands and hazardous sites. - 3.6.1.4.
 To seek public ownership of hazardous lands and hazardous sites through the development process. - 3.6.1.5.
 To require any proponent for development in proximity to hazardous lands or hazardous sites to determine the limit and extent of such hazardous lands and hazardous sites to the satisfaction of the City, through appropriate study in a manner consistent with Provincial standards, in consultation with the Toronto and Region Conservation Authority. - 3.6.1.6.
 To promote and encourage mitigation and remediation works for existing development within hazardous lands and hazardous sites.

 - 3.6.1.7.
-That, in accordance with the Provincial Policy Statement, the following uses shall not be permitted to locate in hazardous lands and hazardous sites: - a. hospitals, nursing homes, pre-schools, school nurseries, day cares and schools, where there is a threat to the safe evacuation of the sick, the elderly, persons with disabilities or the young during an emergency as a result of flooding, failure of floodproofing measures or protection works, or erosion; - an essential emergency service such as that provided by fire, police and ambulance stations, which would be impaired during an emergency as a result of flooding, the failure of floodproofing measures and/or protection works, and/or erosion; and - c. uses associated with the disposal, manufacture, treatment or storage of hazardous substances - 3.6.1.8.
-That all development shall be set back a minimum of 10 metres from the stable top of bank and may require greater setbacks based on geotechnical review. - 3.6.1.9.
-To minimize risk associated with erosion, in areas where slopes exceed 10% and/or in areas adjacent to valley and stream corridors, development may be permitted only if the erosion and siltation control measures are satisfactory to the City of Vaughan in consultation with the Toronto and Region Conservation Authority, and subject to the policies of this Plan.
+That, in accordance with the Provincial Policy Statement, the following uses shall not be permitted to locate in hazardous lands and hazardous sites: - hospitals, nursing homes, pre-schools, school nurseries, day cares and schools, where there is a threat to the safe evacuation of the sick, the elderly, persons with disabilities or the young during an emergency as a result of flooding, failure of floodproofing measures or protection works, or erosion; - an essential emergency service such as that provided by fire, police and ambulance stations and electrical substations, which would be impaired during an emergency as a result of flooding, the failure of floodproofing measures and/or protection works, and/or erosion; and - c. uses associated with the disposal, manufacture, treatment or storage of hazardous substances - 3.6.1.8.
+That all development shall be set back a minimum of 10 metres from hazardous lands and sites. - 3.6.1.9.
+To minimize risk associated with erosion, in areas where slopes exceed 10% and/or in areas adjacent to valley and stream corridors, development may be permitted only if the erosion and siltation control measures are satisfactory to the City of Vaughan, the Toronto and Region Conservation Authority, and the Ministry of Natural Resources and subject to the policies of this Plan.